Lip sync: Television transmission synchronization

 An example of a lip synchronization problem, also known as lip sync error is the case in which television video and audio signals are transported via different facilities (e.g., a geosynchronous satellite radio link and a landline) that have significantly different delay times.
 In such cases, it is necessary to delay the earlier of the two signals electronically.

 Lip sync issues have become a serious problem for the television industry worldwide.
 Lip sync problems are not only annoying but can lead to subconscious viewer stress which in turn leads to viewer dislike of the television program they are watching.
 Television industry standards organizations have become involved in setting standards for lip sync errors.
 In 2015 SMPTE (the Society of Motion Picture and Television Engineers) adopted Standard ST2064 which provides technology for greatly reducing or eliminating lip sync errors in television programming.

 Finger syncing

 The miming of the playing of a musical instrument, also called finger-syncing, is the instrument equivalent of lip syncing.
-A notable example of miming includes John Williams' piece at President Obama's inauguration, which was a recording made two days earlier and mimed by musicians Yo-Yo Ma, Itzhak Perlman.
+A notable example of miming includes John Williams' piece at President Obama's inauguration, which was a recording made two days earlier and mimed by musicians Yo-Yo Ma and Itzhak Perlman.
 The musicians wore earpieces to hear the playback.
-During Whitney Houston's performance of “The Star Spangled Banner” with full orchestra, a pre-recorded version was used: “At the game, everyone was playing, and Whitney was singing, but there were no live microphones,” orchestra director Kathryn Holm McManus revealed in 2001.
-“Everyone was lip synching or finger-synching.”
+During Whitney Houston's performance of "The Star Spangled Banner" with full orchestra, a pre-recorded version was used: "At the game, everyone was playing, and Whitney was singing, but there were no live microphones," orchestra director Kathryn Holm McManus revealed in 2001.
+"Everyone was lip synching or finger-synching."